rodan123/piblock/jcadmin-piblock/README.md

 2) Added an "Internet" icon to tag entries that were matched on 800notes.com.
 Modified the "neutral" icon to not be a blank icon.

+3) Added two screenshots to show the modified app home screen.